 Collecting in the early years was all by foot, requiring a difficult climb from the base.
-In the early 1950's a company from Texas built a road up the west side of the peak to mine beryl and possibly molybdenite.
+In the mid 1950's a company from Texas built a road up the west side of the peak to mine beryl and possibly molybdenite.
 The venture was short-lived, as it soon became apparent that the beryl was not concentrated enough to make mining economical, especially considering that the mining season at that altitude usually lasts only from June through August and a bit into September.
 The best thing about it was eventually providing access up the mountain for the more average rockhound.
 One of the problems of high-altitude collecting is the constant threat of storms and lightning most afternoons, definitely a scary thought above timberline.
 Another is altitude sickness and possible hypothermia for those unprepared for sudden changes in temperature.
 I must stress that working at high altitudes is definitely not easy.
 Having a vehicle nearby for quick retreat is definitely comforting, although there are always a number of hikers up there every summer who prefer the challenge of doing it the harder way (or perhaps have no other choice).
 It is always a challenge and adventure to go up the mountain however, whether by foot or four-wheel drive.
 The 7 mile "one way" drive is rocky, bumpy, steep, narrow, and above timberline involves some hazards.
 One miscue on the switchbacks or shelf road could result in a tumble of a thousand feet or more!
 If you make the trip by vehicle, please stay on the established trails and do not cut across the fragile tundra areas.
 There are both patented and unpatented mining claims in the area, but most of the land is considered open for hand-digging (edit--this has changed in the last number of years).
 The only one I know of that is off-limits is the actual tunnel of the California Mine (patented claim).
 As of a few years ago the access portal has been caved in and covered with slide debris.
 Things can change, so be aware of any strictly enforced "keep out" areas that may exist.